edgelesssys/docs.edgeless.systems/marblerun/building-services/gramine.md

 # Building a service: Gramine
 Running a Gramine app with MarbleRun requires some changes to its manifest.
 These are explained in the following.
-See also the [helloworld example](https://github.com/edgelesssys/marblerun/tree/master/samples/gramine-hello).
+See also the [hello world example](https://github.com/edgelesssys/marblerun/tree/master/samples/gramine-hello).

 ## Requirements
 First, get Gramine up and running.
-Gramine is available [as a debian package](https://github.com/gramineproject/gramine/releases).
+Gramine is available [as a Debian package](https://github.com/gramineproject/gramine/releases).
 Alternatively you can follow either the [Building](https://gramine.readthedocs.io/en/latest/devel/building.html) or [Cloud Deployment](https://gramine.readthedocs.io/en/latest/cloud-deployment.html) guide to build and install Gramine from source.

 Before running your application, make sure you got the prerequisites for ECDSA remote attestation installed on your system.
 You can collectively install them with the following command:
 ```sh